-If you’re thinking of going to Mexico, you may want to save your pesos, Amigo.
-I’ve been there (Acapulco and Puerto Valharta, Cabo San Lucas, Cancun and Mazatlan) and I can honestly say that — as an ugly, uni-lingual American who gets all twitchy when people start talking funny — Costa Rica is a better place to go (unless, of course, you’re looking for cockfights or cocaine).
+I’ve been to several cities in Mexico—including Acapulco and Puerto Vallarta, Cabo San Lucas, Cancun, even Mazatlan—and I can honestly say that, as an ugly, uni-lingual American who gets all twitchy when people start talking funny, Costa Rica is a better place to go (unless, of course, you’re looking for cockfights or cocaine).

 It took 3 days to realize that Costa Ricans are not just pretending to be nice to get your money (like they are in Mexico, Jamaica and New York City).
 No, Costa Ricans are genuinely nice people.
 And not just the ones who work in tourism.
 We accosted people all over Guanacaste (the Pacific Western area) who eagerly told us where we could go.
 Even if their English wasn’t perfect, we got the gist through hand gestures.

 Luckily, the inability to speak English turned out to be the exception rather than the rule.
 There are a number of retired Americans living down, too.
 So speaking Spanish isn’t a prerequisite to getting around.
 And reading it isn’t either, because there aren’t any signs to read (more about that later).

 We hopped the red-eye shuttle to LA, changed planes and flew the bulk of the trip to Guatemala City sitting next to the cast of West Side Story.
 Ten hours later, we finally arrived in San Jose, Costa Rica. (“Current local temperature, 85 degrees”).
 It was a long flight, but they showed the movie “Center Stage,” and you’d be surprised how time flies when you have your face buried in a barf bag.